 This analysis is supported by traffic figures which suggest that the shipping industry has adapted to the situation.
 Even when no attacks had been conducted by the Houthis for several weeks, maritime traffic did not increase.
 At the same time, clusters of attacks have not caused a further decrease in traffic either (see Figure 1).
-This week has seen a slight increase in traffic through the Bab el Mandeb, though it still is within th
+This week has seen a slight increase in traffic through

-Figure 1: Attacks against merchant ships per month (blue columns) and number of monthly Bab el Mandeb transits by merchant ships >10,000 dwt (red line) (Source: Risk Intelligence System / L | o y d ' s List Intelligence/Seasearcher)
+Figure 1: Attacks against merchant ships per month (blue columns) and number of monthly Bab el Mandeb transits by merchant ships >10,000 dwt (red line) (Source: Risk Intelligence System / L I o y d ' s List Intelligence/Seasearcher)